 The IC is run by a board made up of members of the municipal councils of all participating municipalities.
 The number of seats held by a municipality on the intermunicipal council is proportional to its population.
 By law, each municipality has at least one seat and no municipality has more than half of the seats.
 Once the allocation of seats is decided, each municipal council elects the municipal councilors who will be part of the intermunicipal council.
 Then, the intermunicipal council elects its president.
-Decisions over which public services to transfer to the community or over which tax system to adopt require the approval of either (a) two-thirds of the municipal councilors representing more than half of the IC's total population or (b) at least half of the municipal councilors representing more than one-fourth of the IC's population.
+Decisions over which public services to transfer to the community or over which tax system to adopt require the approval of either (a) two-thirds of the municipal councilors representing more than half of the IC's total population or (b) at least half of the municipal councilors representing more than two-thirds of the population, as well as the approval of all municipal councilors representing more than one-fourth of the IC's population.
 Then, day-to-day decisions about urban planning or the delivery of public services are made by the intermunicipal council, by majority.
 Hence, when joining an intermunicipal community, a municipality loses power over policies, the more so the smaller its population compared with the population of the other municipalities in the same IC.